Easy Peel Hard Boiled Eggs

-- Adjust the temperature so that the eggs cook at a gentle boil.
+- Adjust the temperature so that the water is rolling at a gentle boil.
 Sometimes if you're cooking a lot of eggs, you may need to increase the heat.
 Or you may find that if the water is boiling too vigorously and causing the eggs to jump up and down too much, you can lower the heat slightly.

 - Cook for 13 minutes.
 Actually set a timer.
-Set up an ice bath (just a bowl of ice water) for the eggs during cooking.
+Then set up an ice bath (just a bowl of ice water) during cooking.

-- Drain the eggs, then place the eggs into the ice bath for 1 minute, to stop the carryover cooking.
+- Drain the eggs, then place them into the ice bath for 1 minute, to stop the carryover cooking.

-- Promptly peel the eggs while they are still warm.
+- Promptly peel the entire batch while still warm.
 Enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.